NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 - led the development of a Nix language tutorial
 - mentored and supported documentation contributors

-He currently contributes to the Nix reference manual as a maintainer, and supports the Nix documentation team in its activities.
+Currently he contributes to the Nix reference manual as a maintainer, and supports the Nix documentation team in its activities.

+### Rationale for our approach

 This project proposal was developed collaboratively by the Nix documentation team.

+- We have evidence for the current problems in the usability studies (and countless anecdotes)
+- Project scope is clearly defined by common use cases
+- Guidance by experts will disseminate knowledge and skills in the community
+    - This will immediately benefit both users and contributors
+    - Setting good examples will impact the quality of future work
+- Having a predetermined strucure for contributions will accelerate developing the body of documentation
+- Immediate user value by enabling quicker orientation and onboarding

 # Get in touch